jderrickguarin/FlashCardProject/README.md

 # FlashCardProject

-Final project for Java programming class
+This is my final project for Java programming class, submitted December 10, 2018.